- Use of SEO strategies to increase traffic to your website

 You needn’t wonder anymore.
 Without a doubt, your starting point needs to be your key terms – also known as keywords.

-What goes into a great keyword strategy?
-For starters, you shouldn’t have a page-by-page keyword strategy, you should have an overarching keyword strategy – implemented with each new page.
+What goes into an excellent keyword strategy?
+For starters, you shouldn’t have a page-by-page keyword strategy; you should have an overarching keyword strategy – implemented with each new page.

 You should have a large pool of ready-to-go keywords from which to draw for each and every page on your website and blog.